-SD1 is being distributed to both SCE's distribution list and the Commission's official mailing list for the project (see Section 9.0, Mailing List of the attached SD1).
+SD2 is being distributed to both SCE's distribution list and the Commission's official mailing list for the project (see Section 9.0, Mailing List of the attached SD2).
 If you wish to be added to or removed from the Commission's official mailing list, please send your request by email to efiling@ferc.gov or by mail.
-Submissions sent via the U.S. Postal Service must be addressed to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE, Room 1A, Washington, DC 20426.
-Submissions sent via any other carrier must be addressed to: Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, Maryland 20852.
+Submissions sent via the U.S. Postal Service must be addressed to Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 888 First Street NE, Room 1A, Washington, DC 20426.
+Submissions sent via any other carrier must be addressed to Kimberly D. Bose, Secretary, Federal Energy Regulatory Commission, 12225 Wilkins Avenue, Rockville, Maryland 20852.
 All written or emailed requests must specify your wish to be added to or removed from the mailing list and must clearly identify the following on the first page: Rush Creek Hydroelectric Project No. 1389-059.

-Please review SD1 and, if you wish to provide comments, follow the instructions in Section 6.0, Request for Information and Studies.
-The Commission strongly encourages electronic filings.
-If you have any questions about SD1, the scoping process, or how Commission staff will develop the NEPA document for this project, please contact Kelly Wolcott, the Commission's relicensing coordinator for the project, at (202) 502-6480 or kelly.wolcott@ferc.gov.
-Additional information about the Commission's licensing process and the project may be obtained from our website, www.ferc.gov.
-The deadline for filing comments is April 15, 2022.
-The Commission strongly encourages electronic filings.
+The enclosed SD2 supersedes SD1.
+SD2 is issued for informational use by all interested parties; no response is required.
+If you have any questions about SD2, the scoping process, or how Commission staff will develop the NEPA document for the project, please contact Kelly Wolcott, the Commission's relicensing coordinator for the project, at (202) 502-6480 or kelly.wolcott@ferc.gov.
+Additional information about the Commission's licensing process and the project may be obtained from the Commission's website, www.ferc.gov.

-Enclosure: Scoping Document 1
+Enclosure: Scoping Document 2

-SCOPING DOCUMENT 1 RUSH CREEK HYDROELECTRIC PROJECT PROJECT NO. 1389 CALIFORNIA
+SCOPING DOCUMENT 2 RUSH CREEK HYDROELECTRIC PROJECT PROJECT NO. 1389 CALIFORNIA